Asterika/uplifts_app/README.md

 * Global responsive design features.
 * Mobile version - reminders for users to create upLIFTs throughout the day.
 * An incentive program in which users who create at least three upLIFTs in a day will receive a "gift" in the form of a link     to an inspirational article or video.
+* I intend for future versions to feature DRY code that is much cleaner and includes clear, consistent commenting throughout.